 - Cover the tofu pieces with foil and continue baking for 5 minutes.
 Again, this helps to create a small amount of steam to absorb excess starch.

 Extra-firm tofu is ideal for baking because it only needs a few minutes of pressing, is easy to dice into cubes, and holds its shape.
-Be advised that brands of tofu, and their firmness designations, can vary.
-So your regular tofu may be very firm and perfect for baking.
+Be advised that brands of tofu and their firmness designations can vary.
+So, your regular tofu may be very firm and perfect for baking.

-Organic tofu is made by coagulating soymilk to create bean curd that is pressed into blocks.
+Organic tofu is made by coagulating soymilk to create bean curd pressed into blocks.
 In some countries, tofu is made from genetically modified soy milk.
 Organic tofu is made from non-GMO condensed soy milk.

 Ingredients